alvitawa/bigsim/README.md

 The following command will run a single simulation and generate some plots about the progress of the simulation.

 `pipenv run python run.py --plot`

+(You may see some errors at the end)

 The plots are stored in Visualize.html, the program will try to open them in a web browser (with `xdg-open`, common in linux distro's).